pauldlynch/SOEStatus/README.md

 - Possibility to register for notifications of server status changes;
 - Reachability checks for known SOE servers to identify network outages vs server status.

+1.5
+---

+Update iPad version to present the status information in a popover, and present a Ken Burns animation of relevant images from Flickr in the background.

 1.4.1
 -----